"Rehearsing the Future" - Scenario Planning in Alaska

 Changing climatic conditions are rapidly impacting environmental, social, and economic conditions in and around National Park System units in Alaska.
 With over 50 million acres of parklands to administer, Alaska park managers need to better understand possible climate change trends in order to better manage arctic, subarctic, and coastal ecosystems and human uses of these areas.

 This three-year project will help Alaska managers and communities develop a range of plausible climate change scenarios for parks and adjacent areas throughout Alaska.
-NPS personnel, together with their stakeholders, will complete climate change scenario planning exercises and reports for the all NPS units in the Region, organized around each of the Inventory & Monitoring networks in Alaska.
+NPS personnel, together with their stakeholders, completed climate change scenario planning exercises and reports for the all NPS units in the Region, organized around each of the Inventory & Monitoring networks in Alaska.

 During a series of webinars, workshops and climate change scenario